collective/collective.sortedlisting/README.rst

 which can be used by custom contenttypes.

 If you have Mosaic installed the addon provides the *Sortable Contentlisting* tile which inherits from the Contentlisting tile from plone.app.standardtiles with the additional sorting features.

 Examples
 --------

+.. raw:: html

+  <iframe width="640" height="360" src="https://tube.switch.ch/embed/092b37e9" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 Installation
 ------------